 What Is Support and Resistance in the Stock Market?

-A support line is a price level where a stock or asset usually doesn’t drop below.
-When the price gets close to this level, it often flattens out or bounces back up.
+A support line is a price level where a stock or asset typically doesn’t fall below.
+When the price nears this level, it often stabilizes or bounces back upward.
+In contrast, a resistance line is a level the price struggles to rise above—when it hits this point, it often stalls or reverses downward.

 Table of Contents